Krill: Easton Needs a Better Parking Plan

 Mayoral candidate says city doesn't need "$30,000 a space" parking deck.

-Standing near the corner of March and McCartney streets on College Hill, Krill told reporters the study should include all city neighborhoods, and that two of Easton's biggest employers -- Lafayette College and Northampton County -- should help foot the bill.
+Standing near the corner of March and McCartney streets on College Hill, Krill told reporters the study should include all city neighborhoods, and that two of Easton's biggest employers -- and Northampton County -- should help foot the bill.

 "The burden shouldn't be put on the victims to solve the parking issue," Krill said.
 "The burden should be on the people causing the issue."

-The city has hired a group called Desman Associates to study parking, starting with downtown and the part of the West Ward near the county government center.
+The city has hired a group called Desman Associates to study parking, starting with downtown and the part of the West Ward near

 Krill says he applauds the adminstration for taking this step.
 "I also believe parking is a city-wide issue," he added.